lazy13source/pdf_merger/README.md

 # pdf_merger
-make many pdfs unto one
+make many pdfs into one